 Rural Housing Service, USDA.

-The Rural Housing Service (RHS) announces the availability of funds and the timeframe to submit applications for loans to private non-profit organizations, or such non-profit organizations' affiliate loan funds and State and local housing finance agencies, to carry out a housing demonstration program to provide revolving loans for the preservation and revitalization of low-income multi-family housing.
-Housing that is assisted by this demonstration program must be financed by RHS through its multi-family housing loan program under Section 515 of the Housing Act of 1949.
-The goals of this demonstration program will be achieved through loans making to intermediaries.
-The intermediaries will establish their programs for the purpose of providing loans to ultimate recipients for the preservation and revitalization of Section 515 multi-family housing as affordable housing.
+The Rural Housing Service, (RHS), an Agency under USDA Rural Development, announces the availability of funds and the timeframe to submit applications for loans to private non-profit organizations, or such non-profit organizations' affiliate loan funds and State and local housing finance agencies, to carry out a housing demonstration program to provide revolving loans for the preservation and revitalization of low-income multi-family housing.
+Housing that is assisted by this demonstration program must be financed by USDA Rural Development through its multi-family housing loan program under section 515 of the Housing Act of 1949.
+This demonstration program will be achieved through loans made to intermediaries that establish programs for the purpose of providing loans to ultimate recipients for the preservation and revitalization of section 515 multi-family housing as affordable housing.

-The deadline for receipt of all applications in response to this NOFA is 5 p.m., Eastern Time, September 6, 2007.
+The deadline for receipt of all applications in response to this NOFA is 5 p.m., Eastern Time, June 19, 2006.
 The application closing deadline is firm as to date and hour.
 The Agency will not consider any application that is received after the closing deadline.
 Applicants intending to mail applications must provide sufficient time to permit delivery on or before the closing deadline.
 Acceptance by a post office or private mailer does not constitute delivery.
-Facsimile (FAX), COD, and postage due applications will not be accepted.Start Further Info
+Facsimile (FAX), and postage due applications will not be accepted.Start Further Info

 FOR FURTHER INFORMATION CONTACT: